ongyiumark/kalamanC/README.md

 KalamanC is staticly typed like C++, so delaring and initializing variables have the same syntax as C++.
 ```
+bool b = totoo;               // Declares a boolean 'b', sets to true;
 bilang x;                     // Declares an integer 'x', initializes to 0
 x = 4;                        // Sets 'x' to 4
 doble y = 3.14;               // Declares a double 'y', sets to 3.14
 mgawords s = "Hello world!";  // Declares a string 's',  sets to "Hello world!"
-lista l = [x,s, y];          // Declares a list 'l', sets to [4, "Hello world", 3.14]
+lista l = [x, s, y];          // Declares a list 'l', sets to [4, "Hello world", 3.14]
 ```
 Make sure to end your statments with a semicolon.
 This is because I designed KalamanC to completely ignore whitespace (no more python indenting errors).